wleejess/jessicalee/README.md

-The second iteration of my personal website.
+Hi and welcome to the second iteration of my personal website!
+For this site, I wanted to keep things simple with HTML and CSS.

 Primary goals:
 1. Create a place to tell my story (both short/long versions of it).